skijit/notes/programming/dotnet/aspnet/logging-w-core2.md

     - The specific file / destination for a log is called a *Target* (for NLog)
     - The provider lets you configure all of that, but most importantly, it provides an implementation of the Logging Abstractions
 ### Log Message Components
+- Each log message has the following 4* attributes:
   - Log Level
   - Category
   - Event ID (optional)